 Who does the Teaching?

-The majority of the teaching is done through the online platform, K12/Stride.
+The majority of the teaching is done through the online platform, K12.
 There are lessons for kids to work through with videos, interactive activities, and some bookwork.
+Each school district is different though.

-Each school district that the virtual school is run through does have options on how to run their school so yours may not look exactly like ours but with ours, our early elementary age son has two calls a day, each lasting 30 minutes.
+Each school district that the virtual school is run through does have options on how to run their school so yours may not look exactly like ours.

 These calls are with his classmates and teacher.
 During these calls they learn, are able to socialize like a regular classroom setting, take turns, and participate in activities.